-The collection of the Budapest History Museum’s Prehistoric and Migration period Department contains almost 390,000 objects.
+The Prehistory collection of the Budapest History Museum’s Prehistory and Migration Period Department contains more than 500,000 objects.

-This rich collection from Budapest and its surrounding contains finds ranging in age from the Paleolitic to the Celtic periods, a time span of nearly 50,000 years.
+This rich collection from Budapest and its surroundings contains finds ranging from the Palaeolithic to the Celtic period, spanning nearly 50,000 years.

-Large-scale excavations carried out on the slopes of Csúcs-hill and Kőérberek revealed large and unique graphite patterned vessels connected to the Early Iron Age Hallstadt culture.
-Recently, a Scythian Period cemetery has been found in Soroksár.
+Large-scale excavations on the slopes of Csúcs hill and Kőérberek revealed large and special ’graphite-pattern’ vessels from the Early Iron Age Hallstatt Culture.
+In Soroksár archaeologists found a cemetery from the Scythian Period.